 While I am interested in a wide variety of topics, my research agenda primarily consists of applied microeconomics, specifically behavioral economics and health economics.
 Most of my behavioral interests center on examining the extent to which we can identify cognitive biases in decision-making in available data.
 My health research is joint with my colleague Joey Smith and, at a basic level, examines the extent to which alcohol affects crime using disaggregated data on different types of alcohol consumption (public vs. home) and a large panel data set on crime and consumption patterns.
-Finally, I occasionally explore other fields in economics and other disciplines, primarily because I have found that working with others in their fields has familiarized me with many strands of literature and research techniques that I would otherwise know nothing about.
-This increased awareness has helped me with my primary agenda.
+I occasionally explore other business disciplines, particularly accounting.

 Does the Hot Hand Drive the Market?
-Evidence from College Football Betting Markets (with Trevon Logan, accepted at Eastern Economic Journal)
+Evidence from College Football Betting Markets (with Trevon Logan) (published version) Eastern Economic Journal- September 2014, pp. 583-603

-Structuring a Bona-Fide Sale of Excess or Slow-Moving Inventory for Tax Purposes, (with Mark Wills and Bruce Bird, accepted at CPA Journal)
+Structuring a Bona-Fide Sale of Excess or Slow-Moving Inventory for Tax Purposes, (with Mark Wills and Bruce Bird) (published version) CPA Journal, March 2014, pp. 44-47

 Identifying Confirmatory Bias in the Field: Evidence from a Poll of Experts (with Rodney Andrews and Trevon Logan, under review)